 - At transplantation, all seedlings received a root drenching with a brief dip in separate buckets.
 T1 well water, T2 MycoGrow in well water, and T3 well water.
 All transplants were then mulched with commercially purchased straw and watered again with T1, T2, or T3 water.
 Mulching is important to keep the inoculants hydrated and alive.

-- Each crop was harvested when mature by days to maturity (DTM), final visual assessment, and with CSA distribution schedule.
-For each crop, each plot within each bed (T1, T1, T2, T2, T3, T3) is harvested, weighed and recorded independently.
+- Each crop was harvested when mature, based on days to maturity (DTM), final visual assessment, and with CSA distribution schedule.
+For each crop, each plot within each bed (T1, T1, T2, T2, T3, T3, and Late IMO) is harvested, weighed and recorded independently.

 - Onion: Sept 22, 2017 bulb